-"stone, mass of mineral matter], Middle English rokke, roche "stone as a substance; large rocky formation, rocky height or outcrop, crag," from Old English rocc (as in stanrocc "stone rock or obelisk") and directly from Old North French roque, variant of Old French roche, which is cognate with Medieval Latin rocca (8c.), from Vulgar Latin *rocca, of uncertain origin, according to Klein sometimes said to be from Celtic (compare Breton roch).
+[stone, mass of mineral matter], Middle English rokke, roche "stone as a substance; large rocky formation, rocky height or outcrop, crag," from Old English rocc (as in stanrocc "stone rock or obelisk") and directly from Old North French roque, variant of Old French roche, which is cognate with Medieval Latin rocca (8c.), from Vulgar Latin *rocca, a word of uncertain origin.
+According to Klein and Century Dictionary, sometimes said to be from Celtic (compare Breton roch).
 Diez suggests Vulgar Latin *rupica, from Latin rupes "rocks."

 to be between a rock and a hard place, vb. ph.
 To be bankrupt.
 Common in Arizona in recent panics; sporadic in California.
 [Dialect Notes, vol. v, part iv, 1921]